-During the year the Group expended £21.18 million on property, plant and equipment.
-The major items purchased during the year are expenditures on the infrastructure works for Goodwin Steel Castings; on our new calciner plant at Hoben and plant for Duvelco.
+During the year the Group expended £16.42 million on property, plant and equipment.
+The major items purchased during the year were the continued investment in the plant for Duvelco, the India refractory building, finalisation of the Goodwin Steel Casting projects and purchasing a property for Dupré's dispersion production.